DanGOTO100/AutomaticLyricsGenerationAI/README.md

 Reads the lyrics from the file and create a Python list of all the words.

 **markovchain**
-Builds a Pandas Dataframe representing a Markov chain of first order (when phraselenght is equal to 2 - this can be changed).
+Builds a Pandas Dataframe representing a Markov chain of first order.
 First it will compute all word to word occurences and build a Python Dict.
 We will use the Dict to build the DataFrame It will contain current word and possible next word and the probabilities of that to happen.